Pickled Ash Keys

 5. Put the bowl into a saucepan (cover it), add some water (not to the bowl but just into the pan) and bring slowly to the boil.
 I’ve never been very good at this so my one splutters and bubbles furiously, even when its on simmer.
 I’m sure there’s some scientific reason, but as I failed miserably at science I don’t have an answer.
 Allow to gently boil for about 5 minutes, then remove the bowl and let it sit for about 4 hours or until it is cold.

-6. Strain the liquid through a muslin or sieve into a jug and pour over the Ash Keys filling the jars right to the brim.
+6. Strain the liquid through muslin or sieve into a jug and pour over the Ash Keys filling the jars right to the brim.

 7. Screw on the tops or better yet use the kind of jars I have in the picture above.